rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 This document introduces the following terms:

-- *Subscription*: A registration with a publisher, stipulating the information that one or more receivers wish to have pushed from the publisher without the need for further solicitation.
+- *Subscription*: A registration with a publisher, stipulating the information the receiver wishes to have pushed from the publisher without the need for further solicitation.

 - *Subscription Identifier*: A numerical identifier for a configured or dynamic subscription.
 Also referred to as the subscription-id.